7 DAYS SAILING ITINERARY FROM SPLIT TO THE SOUTH

 Stari Grad (literally Old Town) is a town on the northern side of the island of Hvar in Dalmatia, Croatia.
 One of the oldest towns in Europe, its position at the end of a long, protected bay and next to prime agricultural land, makes it attractive for human settlement for a long time now.
 The most ancient part of Stari Grad falls into the UNESCO Protected World Heritage Site of the Stari Grad Plain.
 It was originally named Faros (Greek: ΦAPOΣ) by the Greek settlers from the island of Paros, who arrived in 384 BC.
 Overnight in Stari Grad by mooring in the port or take the buoy.

-SIGHTS: Škor (square), Trg Sv.
+SIGHTS: Škor (square), Trg sv.
 Stjepana (St. Stephen’s Square), St. Stephen’s church, the Church tower, church of St. Ivan, the Stari Grad Plain (ancient Hora), the Church of St. Lucija, the church of St. Nikola, the St. Rok church – the patron saint of Stari Grad, Biskupija and Vorba park.

 DAY 7 - FRIDAY

 Sail from Starigrad along the southern side of the Šolta island to the place of Maslinica.
 Maslinica, by many the most beautiful settlement on the island of Šolta, is the charming small fishermen village placed on the western side of the island of Šolta with the archipelago of seven small islands spread in front of the entrance in the Maslinica bay.
-The restoration of the baroque castle, originally built by the Venetian family Marchi, which is nowadays turned into the luxury hotel and building a marina has turned Maslinica into the touristic center of the island of Šolta but still far away from mass tourism.
+The restoration of the baroque castle, originally built by the Venetian family Marchi, which is nowadays turned into the luxury hotel.
+Also, building a marina has turned Maslinica into the touristic center of the island of Šolta but still far away from mass tourism.

 On the way back to Split, stop in Rogač, the place on the northern side of the island of Šolta, to refuel, in order to avoid long time waiting at the fuel station in Split.